Brand-Voice Content Pipelines at Cadence

 10. Would you personally share this on LinkedIn without being embarrassed?

-• Zapier or Make workflows plus the Airtable template they read from and write to
+- Zapier or Make workflows + Airtable template

-4. Brand voice is downstream of a voice guide.
-Pipelines without an explicit, written voice guide regress toward generic LLM voice within three or four articles.
+1. Brand voice is downstream of a written voice guide.
+Without one, output regresses to generic LLM voice within three or four articles.
 The voice guide is load-bearing infrastructure.